Direction to Pay Intro

-Open a Claim for the patient so that you can track and bill visits or portions of a visit to the Lawyer
+Create a policy for the patient so that you can track and bill visits or portions of a visit to the Lawyer.

-You can set the max amount to the correct user fee if the lawyer is covering only a user fee portion of a visit:
+You can set the Eligible Amount to the correct user fee if the lawyer is covering only a user fee portion of a visit:

-See this help doc on creating a claim for more info.
+See this help doc on Creating an Insurance Policy for more info.

-Then add the claim to the visit to cover the cost.
+Then add the policy to the visit to cover the cost.
 You can either set it as the only insurance or as a secondary insurer:

 So here you can see the visit fee being billed to ICBC and a $35 user fee being billed to the lawyer.